Nelson-Cheung/i686-compiler/linux/Documentation/RCU/whatisRCU.rst

 		overhead is **negative**.

 Answer:
-		Imagine a single-CPU system with a non-CONFIG_PREEMPTION kernel where a routing table is used by process-context code, but can be updated by irq-context code (for example, by an "ICMP REDIRECT" packet).
+		Imagine a single-CPU system with a non-CONFIG_PREEMPT kernel where a routing table is used by process-context code, but can be updated by irq-context code (for example, by an "ICMP REDIRECT" packet).
 The usual way of handling